LeynardPenaranda/confluent-kafka-hands-on/README.md

 # confluent-kafka-hands-on

 Welcome to the **confluent-kafka-hands-on** repository! 🚀
 This project is a hands-on walkthrough of using **Confluent Kafka** with Python, covering topic creation, client setup, producer configuration, and sending messages into a Kafka topic.
+In addition, the consumer section demonstrates how to consume messages from Kafka topics in real-time.

 This repository is aimed at helping you understand: